-While petitioners are generally provided the opportunity to correct a fee deficiency, pursuant to the regulations, the filing date is not established until and unless the fee deficiency has been corrected.
+Petitioners are generally provided the opportunity to correct a fee deficiency, according to the regulations, but the filing date is not established unless and until the fee deficiency has been corrected.
 H-1B cap-subject petitions with non-payable fees will be given a new filing date the day the fee deficiency has been corrected, as long as the cap has not been met.
 If the new filing date is after the cap has been met, the petition will be rejected.